NickCis/nckweb.com.ar/content/blog/you-dont-want-to-keep-all-of-your-eggs-in-one-basket-razzle-plugin/index.md

 ## Node bundle (or must i say bundles?)

 The node part is a bit trickier.
-Just generating two bundles won't work, as it is needed an extra one that does the server's listening and device detection (to execute the device specific rendering and bundle serving).
+Just generating a bundle per divce won't work, as it is needed an extra one that does the server's listening and device detection (to execute the device specific rendering and bundle serving).

 ### Production build